Rwothoromo/llm_eng/README.md

 * **Knowledge Cut-off:** Their training data has a specific date limit, so they lack knowledge of very recent events.
 * **Confident Mistakes (Hallucinations):** They can sometimes generate incorrect information with high confidence.
 * **Specialized Domains:** They may not have a PhD-level understanding of highly niche or specialized fields.

+### RAG (Retrieval-Augmented Generation)

+RAG is a technique that improves a chatbot's response by retrieving relevant external information and adding it to the prompt.
+This helps the chatbot provide more accurate and context-aware answers.

+### Tools

+These are external functions or APIs that an LLM can use to perform specific tasks.
+Tools allow the LLM to go beyond simple text generation to do things like:

+- **Fetch Data**: Retrieve real-time information (e.g., weather, stock prices).
+- **Perform Actions**: Book a meeting or send an email.
+- **Calculations**: Handle complex math problems.

+### Agents

+Agents are autonomous software entities that can reason, plan, and execute tasks to achieve a goal.
+They use a variety of tools to solve complex problems with limited human oversight.
+Agents break down a problem into smaller steps and work through them until the goal is achieved.